 Did you know that many children become nearsighted or farsighted between the ages of 6 and 12?
-Infants are even susceptible to vision problems, hurting their ability to see the world around them clearly while their minds are still developing.
-That’s why the American Academy of Ophthalmology recommends that parents have their children’s eyes checked early in life: first as newborns, then again at 6-12 months of age, 12-36 months, 3-5 years and continuing as they grow older.
+Young children are susceptible to vision problems, hurting their ability to see the world around them clearly while their minds are still developing.
+That’s why the American Academy of Ophthalmology recommends that parents have their children’s eyes checked early in life: first, at 6-12 months of age, then 12-36 months, 3-5 years and continuing as they grow older.

 With today’s perpetual rise in excessive screen time and digital media usage, checking your child’s eyesight has become increasingly important — just as important as limiting digital interactions to protect their eyes in the first place.
 Knowing the signs, symptoms, and behaviors to look for is key to determining if your child may be having vision problems.